tacatac/archnosh/README.md

 [https://jdebp.eu/Softwares/nosh/guide/troubleshooting.html](https://jdebp.eu/Softwares/nosh/guide/troubleshooting.html)

 The link above may come in useful.
+A [gazetteer](https://jdebp.eu/Softwares/nosh/guide/gazetteer.html) is also available to find the location of relevant files.

 In certain cases your system may need to be booted in an [exceptional mode](https://jdebp.eu/FGA/emergency-and-rescue-mode-bootstrap.html).